Affair Recovery Intensives

 Rebuild Trust.
 Heal Betrayal.
 Restore Connection.

-Affair Recovery Intensives offer a focused, accelerated way to heal after infidelity, rebuild trust, and transform painful relational patterns.
-For couples facing betrayal trauma, crisis, or disconnection, intensives provide the structure, clarity, and deep relational work needed to move forward quickly and effectively.
+Affair Recovery Intensives offer a focused, accelerated way to heal after infidelity, rebuild trust, transform painful relational patterns, and support the standard session therapy couples may already be doing.
+For couples facing betrayal trauma, crisis, or disconnection, intensives provide the structure, clarity, and deep relational work needed to move forward.

 Affair recovery intensives are highly focused, long-form therapy sessions designed to access the heart of your concerns and effectively navigate infidelity, emotional affairs, sexual betrayal, or ongoing trust erosion in a consolidated timeframe.
 Instead of spreading healing across months of weekly sessions, an intensive focuses essential affair recovery work into a single powerful, structured itinerary.